 The first choice Paul had to make before he began his machine learning process was identifying which **metric** he should use.
 A metric, in the context of machine learning, is how well you measure the performance of your model.
 Typically, the larger the value, the better the model (but numerous exceptions to this exist).
 Different data sets and different questions lend themselves to different metrics.

 Since there were far fewer cases of default borrowers compared to borrowers who paid off their entire loan, Paul had to confront that bane of data scientists everywhere: imbalanced classes.
 These occur when one class of the outcome variable is much more common than another.
 The challenge in these situations is that it can be very hard to accurately predict the lesser-represented class.
 To overcome this, Paul made a wise choice and decided to use the Area Under the Receiver Operator Characteristic Curve.
-I won’t go into detail about how the metric works (that’s what Wikipedia is for), but suffice to say, it is a great choice when confronting imbalanced classes.
+I won’t go into detail about how the metric works (that’s what Wikipedia is for), but suffice it to say, it is a great choice when confronting imbalanced classes.

 With his metric decided upon, Paul chose his model.
 The process through which he did so is called “cross validation.”
 The idea is, first, split your data into N parts (called “folds”).
 Next, choose a method (say, logistic regression) and a set of parameters for that method, and then for each fold, train the model on the remaining N-1 folds, and finally, test it on the fold you left out.

-Cross validation is important because it prevents overfitting, perhaps the most common (and often the hardest to overcome) error in all of data science.
+Cross-validation is important because it prevents overfitting, perhaps the most common (and often the hardest to overcome) error in all of data science.

-In Paul’s case, the code he wrote to do cross validation looks like this:
+In Paul’s case, the code he wrote to do cross-validation looks like this:

-For his logistic regression model, Paul decided to cross validate over two parameters:
+For his logistic regression model, Paul decided to cross-validate over two parameters:

 C: the regularization parameter, essentially a penalty on adding new features to the model class_weight: how should different classes be weighted, essentially a modification of the AUROC metric which gives a higher reward/penalty for being correct/incorrect in certain cases.

-When he deployed his cross validation to his data set, Paul identified the optimal parameter combinations as well as the AUROC for his test data set:
+When he deployed his cross-validation to his data set, Paul identified the optimal parameter combinations as well as the AUROC for his test data set: